Search anything

 a hopeful future

-In the IJsselmeer, Vattenfall and Cepezed tested a prototype consisting of two interlinked blades forming a small island.
+In the IJsselmeer, Vattenfall and cepezed tested a prototype consisting of two interlinked blades forming a small island.
 The results are promising: the blades floated high on the water and were sturdy, meeting the designers’ expectations.
 These positive outcomes encourage conducting further, more diverse, and larger-scale tests.

 Blade test in IJsselmeer — © Vattenfall